Thunder vs. Clippers: Betting Trends, Record ATS, Home/Road Splits

 Additional Thunder Insights & Trends

-- Oklahoma City has gone 7-3 in its last 10 games, with a 6-3 record against the spread in that span.
+- Oklahoma City has a 7-2 record against the spread while going 8-2 overall in its last 10 contests.

-- In their past 10 contests, the Thunder have gone over the total six times.
+- The Thunder have gone over the total in five of their past 10 games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.